 The color most effected by this phenomena is white.
-Find a location lit by incandescent (standard lightbulb) light and look at a white object through your camera's view finder or on a monitor.
+Find a location lit by incandescent light bulb and look at a white object through your camera's view finder or on a monitor.
 You will see that it has a yellow tint.
 Then view the same object under florescent lights.
 It will have a blue or blue-green tint.
 Viewed in natural daylight, it will look bluer still.

 White Balance -- To determine what is "white," the electronics in your camera must be shown a white object under the light that you will be video taping in.
 This is called "white balancing" your camera.
 White balancing can be done automatically by the camera, or manually by you.